sfigg/commercialization-public/design/compatibility/1709/systems.md

 <li><p>UEFI Shells and related applications.
 UEFI Modules that are not required to boot the platform must not be signed by any production certificate stored in &quot;db&quot;, as UEFI applications can weaken the security of Secure Boot.
 For example, this includes and is not limited to UEFI Shells as well as manufacturing, test, debug, RMA, &amp; decommissioning tools.
 Running these tools and shells must require that a platform administrator disables Secure Boot.</p></li>
 <li><p>Secure Boot Variable.
 The firmware shall implement the SecureBoot variable as documented in Section 3.2 &quot;Globally Defined Variables' of UEFI Specification Version 2.3.1 Errata C&quot;</p></li>
 <li><p>For devices which are designed to always boot with a specific Secure Boot configuration, the two requirements below to support Custom Mode and the ability to disable Secure Boot are optional.</p></li>
-<li><p>On non-ARM systems, the platform MUST implement the ability for a physically present user to select between two Secure Boot modes in firmware setup: &quot;Custom&quot; and &quot;Standard&quot;.
+<li><p>(Optional for ARM systems and systems intended to be locked down) The platform MUST implement the ability for a physically present user to select between two Secure Boot modes in firmware setup: &quot;Custom&quot; and &quot;Standard&quot;.
 Custom Mode allows for more flexibility as specified in the following:</p>
 <ol style="list-style-type: upper-alpha">
 <li><p>It shall be possible for a physically present user to use the Custom Mode firmware setup option to modify the contents of the Secure Boot signature databases and the PK.
 This may be implemented by simply providing the option to clear all Secure Boot databases (PK, KEK, db, dbx), which puts the system into setup mode.</p></li>
 <li><p>If the user ends up deleting the PK then, upon exiting the Custom Mode firmware setup, the system is operating in Setup Mode with SecureBoot turned off.</p></li>
 <li><p>The firmware setup shall indicate if Secure Boot is turned on, and if it is operated in Standard or Custom Mode.
-The firmware setup must provide an option to return from Custom to Standard Mode which restores the factory defaults.
-On an ARM system, it is forbidden to enable Custom Mode.
-Only Standard Mode may be enabled.</p></li>
+The firmware setup must provide an option to return from Custom to Standard Mode which restores the factory defaults.</p></li>
 </ol></li>
-<li><p>Enable/Disable Secure Boot.
+<li><p>(Optional for ARM systems and systems intended to be locked down) Enable/Disable Secure Boot.
 A physically present user must be allowed to disable Secure Boot via firmware setup without possession of PKpriv.
 A Windows Server may also disable Secure Boot remotely using a strongly authenticated (preferably public-key based) out-of-band management connection, such as to a baseboard management controller or service processor.
-Programmatic disabling of Secure Boot either during Boot Services or after exiting EFI Boot Services MUST NOT be possible.
-Disabling Secure Boot must not be possible on ARM systems.</p></li>
+Programmatic disabling of Secure Boot either during Boot Services or after exiting EFI Boot Services MUST NOT be possible.</p></li>
 <li><p>If the firmware is reset to factory defaults, then any customized Secure Boot variables are also factory reset.
 If the firmware settings are reset to factory defaults, all custom-set variables shall be erased and the OEM PKpub shall be re-established along with the original, manufacturer-provisioned signature databases.</p></li>
 <li><p>OEM mechanism exists to remediate failed EFI boot components up to and including the Windows OS loader (bootmgr.efi).
 Images in the EFI boot path that fail Secure Boot signature verification MUST not be executed, and the EFI_IMAGE_EXECUTION_INFO_TABLE entry for that component shall be updated with the reason for the failure.
 The UEFI boot manager shall initiate recovery according to an OEM-specific strategy for all components up to and including Windows bootmgr.efi.</p></li>
 <li><p>A working Windows RE image must be present on all Windows client systems The Windows Recovery image must be present in the factory image on every Secure Boot capable system.
 To support automated recovery and provide a positive user experience on Secure Boot systems, the Windows RE image must be present and enabled by default.
 As part of the Windows Trusted Boot work enhancements have been made to Windows RE to allow optimized recovery from signature verification failures in Secure Boot.
 OEMs must include Windows RE as part of their factory image on all Windows client systems.</p></li>